MaayanLab/clustergrammer-docs/docs/getting_started.rst

 Getting Started
 ---------------

 Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram`).
-This section will provide information on how to interact with the visualization and how to quickly visualize your own data using the :ref:`clustergrammer_web`, :ref:`clustergrammer_widget` and :ref:`clustergrammer2`.
+This section will provide information on how to interact with the visualization and how to quickly visualize your own data using the :ref:`clustergrammer_web`, :ref:`clustergrammer2`, and :ref:`clustergrammer_widget`.

 See :ref:`case_studies` for examples of how Clustergrammer can be used to explore and analyze real world data.
 For developers interested in building their own web page using Clustergrammer, please refer to the :ref:`building_web_page` section.

 Using Clustergrammer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Clustergrammer can be used as a web application :ref:`clustergrammer_web`, Jupyter Widgets (:ref:`clustergrammer2` and :ref:`clustergrammer_widget`) or stand alone JavaScript libraries (:ref:`clustergrammer_gl` and :ref:`clustergrammer_js`).
-The newer :ref:`clustergrammer2` and `clustergrammer_gl` libraries are built to handle larger datasets such as scRNA-seq data.
+Clustergrammer can be used as a web application :ref:`clustergrammer_web`, a Jupyter Widget (:ref:`clustergrammer2` and :ref:`clustergrammer_widget`) or stand alone JavaScript libraries (:ref:`clustergrammer_gl` and :ref:`clustergrammer_js`).
+The newer :ref:`clustergrammer2` and :ref:`clustergrammer_gl` libraries are built to handle larger datasets such as scRNA-seq data.

 scRNA-seq 2,700 PBMC Clustergrammer2 Example